safazaidmalik/Aether/readMe.txt

   3. Launch the Unreal Engine project (Project1) from Rider.
   4. Run complete_py_pipeline.py with the terminal command: python complete_py_pipeline.py
   5. Speak into your microphone to give an input.
-  6. After complete_py_pipeline.py has terminated, Run the project from Unreal Editor to spawn the assets.
+  6. After complete_py_pipeline.py has terminated, Run the project game from Unreal Editor, and press 'm' to spawn the assets.